mibuthu/wp-comment-guestbook/readme.txt

 == Description ==

 The purpose of this plugin is to add a guestbook site which uses the wordpress integrated comments.

 Simply insert the shortcode [comment-guestbook] into a page to enable this plugin.

-Find a detailed description and some options to modify the output on the admin page under Comments -> Guestbook.
+On the admin page (goto Comments -> Guestbook) you can find a detailed description and a lot options to manipulate the output.

-This is a very early version of this plugin, so the options to modify the output are very limited in this version.

 If you want to follow the development status have a look at the [git-repository on github](https://github.com/mibuthu/wp-comment-guestbook "wp-comment-guestbook git-repository").